nah6563/Voronoi3DPrint/index.md

 The output for this program consists of a single stl file, describing the model hollowed out by polyhedrons as described by a randomly generated voronoi diagram.

+## Requirements
+The main requirements for this program's output is that the resulting stl file is printable.
+This means that all triangles have properly oriented normals and are connected.
+Triangles that aren't properly created can have unpredictable results when run through the slicer.
+An optimal solution is not required, however an nonoptimal solution will struggle with high-poly models, or models that contain a large number of triangles.

+## Related Works
+Similar problems to this have been approached multiple times before.
+[Efficient Computation of 3D Clipped Voronoi Diagram](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/12/Efficient-Computation-of-3D-Clipped-Voronoi-Diagram.pdf) by Dong-Ming Yan et. al describes an approach in which a set of points is generated inside of a model, a voronoi diagram is produced, then any ridges

 ### Markdown